 My Middle Eastern Stuffed Peppers features juicy peppers stuffed with a filling of lamb, fresh mint, pine nuts, little rice shaped pasta and feta cheese.
 The pretty ripe pepper halves’ sweet flesh sets off the flavors of the tasty filling that will gently remind you of the exotic places and great food of the southern Mediterranean.

 Carrot and Kohlrabi Slaw

 Harvest Pumpkin Cobbler

 Try more great recipes from Renee's cookbooks:

-Carrot and Kohlrabi Slaw is a great new way to go beyond cole slaw – a new twist on this classic standard.
-The lovely color and crunch of orange carrots are combined with shredded kohlrabi bulbs, whose flavors of sweet apple and nutty turnip marry perfectly with the carrots in a light dilled cream dressing.
+Carrot and Kohlrabi Slaw is a great new way to go beyond coleslaw as I’m always looking for new twists on this classic standard.
+In this one, the lovely color and crunch of orange carrots are combined with shredded kohlrabi bulbs, whose flavors of sweet apple/nutty turnip marry perfectly with the carrots in a light dilled cream dressing.

 I’ve made Harvest Pumpkin Cobbler dozens of times, often by request, as my friends and family remember it always and ask for it often!
 Easy to assemble, the topping ingredients go in first, then the filling.
 As the cobbler bakes, the topping rises to the top to form a wonderful crispy caramelized layer over a temptingly rich pumpkin filling, a combination that is quite irresistible.
 I find this dish much quicker to make than pumpkin pie and more warmly appreciated as a new sweet treat.